JetBrains/teamcity-documentation/topics/reporting-issues.md

 If you experience problems running TeamCity and believe they are related to the software, please [contact us](troubleshooting.md) with a detailed description of the issue.

 To fix a problem, we may need a wide range of information about your system as well as various logs.
 The section below explains how to collect such information for different issues.
+{product="tc"}

+In case with TeamCity Cloud, you only need to provide your server URL, and our support will be able to check the state of your server.
+{product="tcc"}

 ## Best Practices When Reporting Issues
+{product="tc"}

 Following these guidelines will ensure timely response and effective issue resolution.
 Check [Feedback](https://confluence.jetbrains.com/display/TW/Feedback) for appropriate ways to contact us.